BramVerkuijlen/Portfolio-S5-Internship/Project/PortfolioTool.md

 After remaking my database using the code-first approach, I used .NET to automatically generate my initial API calls using their scaffolding system.
 The first API routes I created were the ones used to gather the lists that would be used inside my select components, including series, tech1, tech2, and sdgs.
 Which I integrated with my frontend by fetching the lists from the backend (and consequently, the database) instead of having them pre-coded.

 After connecting all lists, I encountered a problem with how my application was set up.
 Due to the structure of my venture table at the time, I couldn't differentiate between a venture that hadn't already filled in a portfolio previously and one that had.
-Because I did not want to make all fields nullable in the database to determine if a user had filled in the form previously, as my supervisor proposed as a possible solution, I looked for a better solution.
+Because I did not want to make all fields nullable in the database to determine if a user had filled in the form previously, as my supervisor, Jordy,  proposed as a possible solution, I looked for a better solution.

 <div style="text-align: center;">
   <img src="https://github.com/BramVerkuijlen/Portfolio-S5-Internship/blob/main/images/DBO%20post%20POC1%20V2.png?raw=true" style="max-width: 30%;">